-Old-age pension: Age 60 (men) or age 55 (women) with at least 20 years of coverage, including at least 60 months of contributions in the last 10 years.
+Old-age pension: Age 60 with at least 20 years of coverage, including at least 60 months of contributions in the last 10 years.
 The pensionable age is reduced by five years if the insured is prematurely aged.

 Employment must cease.